Invisalign vs Braces · Decision Guide · Last reviewed May 2026

 Can I eat normally with Invisalign?

 You eat normally because aligners come out for meals.
-With fixed braces, you cannot eat hard, sticky, chewy or crunchy foods, some adult patients find this lifestyle impact significant over 36 months.
+With fixed braces, you cannot eat hard, sticky, chewy or crunchy foods.
+Some adult patients find this lifestyle impact significant over 12 to 36 months of treatment.

 Which is better for international patients?